-Powerful Typhoon Slams Japan With Violent Winds, Heavy Rain
+Powerful typhoon slams Japan with violent winds, heavy rain

 Many factories also suspended operations, including three plants operated by Toyota.

-A total of 79,000 homes in Kagoshima and neighbouring Miyazaki lost power Sunday evening as the storm approached the region.
+More than 220,000 homes in the Kyushu region lost power Sunday evening as the storm swept just west of the region.

 Haishen forced the Japanese coast guard to suspend its search for dozens of missing sailors from the Gulf Livestock 1 cargo ship that sank in an earlier storm.